WestDRI/visualizethis/content/webinar.md

 1. Your submission may be published on our website and in other communication materials, with all credits preserved.

+<u>Don't be afraid to experiment!</u> With 3D visualization I usually find the interactive data exploration
+process a lot of fun, and the more you play with the data, the more ideas you typically have.
+We expect that most participants will be absolute beginners with 3D visualization, so the idea is to learn in the process.

 ### Datasets

 You can work on one of two datasets: